We’ve been finding, teaching and promoting talent for 25 years.

 Nearly 25 years down the road, the ESCAC Foundation has succeeded in achieving one of its founding goals: to seek out and support talented individuals, as evidenced by the careers of illustrious alumni like Juan Antonio Bayona, Javier Ruiz Caldera, Mar Coll, Kike Maíllo, Nely Reguera, Dani de la Orden, Roser Aguilar, Óscar Faura, Arnau Valls, Pau Esteve, Eduard Grau, Lluís Castells, Bernat Vilaplana, Jaume Martí, Elena Ruiz, Alberto de Toro and many others.

-The success of the ESCAC formula is also borne out by more than 40 nominations in technical categories and 20 Goya Awards from the Spanish Academy of Motion Picture Arts and Sciences, especially the three Awards for Best New Director (J.A.
-Bayona in 2007, Mar Coll in 2009 and Kike Maíllo in 2011).
+The success of the ESCAC formula is also borne out by more than 50 nominations in technical categories and 23 Goya Awards from the Spanish Academy of Motion Picture Arts and Sciences, especially the four Awards for Best New Director (J.A.
+Bayona in 2007, Mar Coll in 2009, Kike Maíllo in 2011 and Belen Funes in 2020).